|

 Subtropical plants will be damaged if they aren't protected, and may

-be killed.
-Covering these plants with plastic or "floating row cover" (a light fabric, sometimes sold as "seedling blanket") can make a big difference.
+Covering these plants with plastic or "floating row cover" (a light fabric, sometimes sold as frost blanket or "seedling blanket") can make a big difference.
 If plastic touches the leaves, each point of contact will freeze, so it's better to make a light frame and staple the plastic to that ... but don't worry too much about it.
-(You're trying to keep the plant alive, not looking perfect!)
-The latter material is lightweight enough that you can simply drape it over the plant, but it will need to be secured against even light winds.
+(You're trying to keep the plant alive, not looking perfect!).
+Frost blanket is lightweight enough that you can simply drape it over the plant, but it will need to be secured against even light winds.

 Citrus trees are a special case!